FIWARE/tutorials.LD-Subscriptions-Registrations/README.md

 Both of these operations require that the receiving component fully understands the requests it receives, and is capable of creating and interpreting the resultant payloads.
-The differences here between NGSI-v2 and NGSI-LD operations is small, but there has been a minor amendment to facilite the incorporation of linked data concepts, and therefore the contract between the various components has changed.
+The differences here between NGSI-v2 and NGSI-LD operations is small, but there has been a minor amendment to facilite the incorporation of linked data concepts, and therefore the contract between the various components has changed to include minor updates.

 ## Entities within a stock management system